-In conjunction with this offering, we expect to record compensation expense related to the exchange of PIUs for a combination of common stock and options immediately prior to the consummation of this offering.
+In conjunction with this offering, we will record compensation expense related to the exchange of PIUs for a combination of common stock and options immediately prior to the consummation of this offering.
 The amount of compensation expense will be based on the initial public offering price.
-Assuming an initial public offering price of \$24.00 per share, the midpoint of the price range on the cover of this prospectus, we would expect to incur a charge of approximately \$91.1 million.
+We expect to incur a charge of approximately \$110.4 million.